 You can also expect general discomfort and soreness in and around your mouth, especially at the site of extraction, during this 2-week period.

 Of course, everyone is different and your experience will depend on how many teeth you have out and how difficult the extraction is.
-In the video below, a vlogger named Malia shares her experience having two wisdom teeth removed under local anaesthetic.
-Her recovery wasn't completely plain sailing, but she has some recovery tips which might be helpful if you're about to go through the same procedure:
+In the video below, a vlogger named Amber shares her experience having her wisdom teeth removed under general anaesthetic.
+You can skip to 13:35 to see what she was like one day after wisdom teeth surgery.

 Wisdom teeth removal aftercare